 Over the last few years, however, it seems like jurisdictions have harmonized their policies.

 We can’t find information any longer about states that are still using this criterium.
 So it seems correct to state that in all U.S. states, individual test scores will not expire until a new GED test version will be rolled out across the nation.
+Check also this post about colleges that accept GED scores.

 Old GED Test Scores